djsilva99/heatrapy/_docs/single thermal object.md

 * `materials_order`: tuple of the `materials` list indexes that defines the material properties given by `borders`
 * `dx`: the space step
 * `dt`: the times step
-* `file_name`: file name where the temperature and heat flux are saved
+* `file_name`: file name where the temperature and heat flux are saved.
+If `None` no data file is saved.
 * `boundaries`: tuple of two entries that define the boundary condition for temperature.
 If 0 the boundary condition is insulation
 * `Q`: list of fixed heat source coefficient.
 * `Q0`: list of temperature dependent heat source coefficient.